GLRJr/RTC-Video-Chat/README.md

 Posting some practice on WebRTC

-    Open a terminal in the root directory of our project.
+    Open a terminal in the root directory of the project.
-    Run the following command — node index.js .
+    Run command — node index.js .
-    Open Google Chrome and visit localhost:8000 .
+    Open a browser and visit localhost:8000 .
 Enter a room name.
 You should see your video.
-    Open a new tab and visit localhost:8000 . on a differnt device enter the same room name.
+    Open a new tab or a new device, visit localhost:8000 and enter the same room name.
 Start chatting!